-Have Jennifer Garner And Ben Affleck On The Road Of Reconciliation?
+Are Jennifer Garner And Ben Affleck On The Road Of Reconciliation?

 “He’s just a complicated guy.
 I always say, ‘When his sun shines on you, you feel it.’
 But when the sun is shining elsewhere, it’s cold.
 He can cast quite a shadow.”

-If the rumors of a reconciliation are accurate, this A-list couple is wished the best as they move ahead with new perspective.
+If the rumors of a reconciliation are accurate, this A-list couple is wished the best as they move ahead with a new perspective.

 [Featured Image by Jason Merritt/Getty Images]